VianneyMI/monggregate/docs/how-to/commons/select-a-nested-document.md

 ## **How ?**

-This can be achieved by combining three operators:
+This can be achieved by combining three stages:

 * `$unwind` to deconstruct the `reviews` array
 * `$replaceRoot` to promote the `reviews` field to the root of the document